AIRCRAFT MECHANIC PROGRAMME

 The integrity of every aircraft in European airspace depends on the knowledge, the discipline, and the regulatory competence of the technicians who maintain it.
 EASA Part-66, governed by EU Regulation 1321/2014, establishes the licence framework that defines what those technicians must know and be able to demonstrate.

-IITA's Aircraft Maintenance Technician Programme is a comprehensive vocational qualification built in alignment with EASA Part-66.
+IITA's Aircraft Mechanic Programme is a comprehensive vocational qualification built in alignment with EASA Part-66.
 It provides the technical foundation, the regulatory literacy, and the practical awareness that candidates need to progress towards a Part-66 licence and a career maintaining aircraft in the European aviation system.

 With an optional placement at a European air base, this programme offers a unique opportunity to gain real-world sector experience and launch a solid career.